discordjs/guide/guide/preparations/setting-up-a-linter.md

 * Prefer using `const` over `let` or `var`, as well as disallow `var`;
 * Disapproving of variables with the same name in callbacks;
 * Requiring single quotes over double quotes;
 * Requiring semicolons.
-While it's not required in JavaScript, it's considered one of the most common best practices to follow;
+While not required in JavaScript, it's considered one of the most common best practices to follow;
 * Requiring accessing properties to be on the same line;
 * Requiring indenting to be done with tabs;
 * Limiting nested callbacks to 4.
 If you hit this error, it is a good idea to consider refactoring your code.